How to File Personal Bankruptcy in Ontario, Canada

 2. Wage assignments and garnishments are stopped, as well as most other legal proceedings against you.

-3. You are required to keep track of your monthly income and expenses and may be required to pay a portion of your monthly income to the trustee.
-How much you have to pay is determined by the trustee based on guidelines set out annually by the OSB.
+3. You are required to keep track of your monthly income and expenses and may be required to pay a portion of your monthly income to the Trustee.
+This is called surplus income.
+How much you have to pay is determined by the Trustee based on guidelines set out annually by the OSB.
 These guidelines take into account the amount of your household income and the number of dependents.

 Step 3: Attend two financial counselling sessions